-I was recently in a 500,000 square foot office building that had a total of 4 floors with about 200 people on each floor.
+I observed one of the most interesting policies to date, just recently.
+I visited a 500,000 square foot office building that had a total of 4 floors with about 200 people on each floor.
 This company has a policy of no trash cans at individual desks – cubicles or offices!
 No trash cans!
 No trash!
 Well not quite…..they have 6 larger trash receptacles strategically placed throughout common areas of each floor.
 So that’s 24 trash receptacles instead of 500.

 reduced cost for trash liners

 sell or donate your trash receptacles

 less time and money spent on paying your cleaning vendor to empty all the cans

 less eating at desks-which of course has multiple benefits (less eating and sitting ☺, fewer possible creatures and foul odors)

 encourages staff to get up and walk to the common area trash receptacles

 less chance of a leaky trash liner dripping liquid on carpet – all of which contributes to the over all sanitation of the work place

 encourages cleaner habits throughout your work force facility